Form items in DataForm component

 Configuring the model field and ID

-The Field property is used to map the model field to the corresponding editor component.
-The ID property is used to set the unique identifier for the editor component.
+The Field property maps the model field to the corresponding editor.
+The ID property sets a unique identifier for the editor component.

 @using Syncfusion.Blazor.DataForm